puppetsw/StringMaster/README.md

 This project was developed for personal use but you may find it useful.
 Please feel free to discuss or contribute.

+## Usage

+Load the plugin DLL into Autodesk Civil 3D with `netload`.

+Display the palette with the `stringmaster` command.

 ## Screenshots

 ![screenshot](https://user-images.githubusercontent.com/79826944/189561659-b80f27b6-5a05-494e-bd4d-81c13668fb47.png)